-A qualitative research design was adopted employing semi-structured interviews and online surveys.
+A qualitative research design was adopted employing semistructured interviews and online surveys.

-Interviews and surveys
+Interviews and surveys.
 Between March and August 2020, a convenience sample of 44 individual telephone interviews, as well as 42 online Qualtrics surveys took place.
-Convenience sampling has been adopted in interview12 and survey13 research previously and thus, the current study extends the applicability of these methods.
+Convenience sampling has been adopted in interview and survey research previously and thus, this study extends the use of these methods.
 A total of 462 potential service users who were currently attending or had attended one or multiple IHLS services since the transition to online sessions in January 2020 were invited to take part via email, resulting in a 19% acceptance rate.
 No incentives were provided to potential participants.

-Results comprised intervention clients including CYP (n= 16; completers n= 12, non-completers n= 3, non-attenders n= 1), manual workers (n= 7, completers n= 3, non-completers n= 3, non-attenders n= 3, non-attenders n= 1), BAME (n= 19; completers n= 8, non-completers n= 9, non-attenders n= 2), physical disability (n= 8; completers n= 3, non-completers n= 5, non-attenders n= 0), learning disability (n= 6; completers n= 0, non-completers n= 6, non-attenders n= 0), and those living in high deprivation areas (n= 19; completers n= 8, non-completers n= 10, non-attenders n= 1), as well as IHLS practitioners (n= 11).
-The duration of individual interviews was between 14-41 minutes (mean = 22 minutes, SD = 16.4).
+Results comprised intervention clients including CYP (n=16; completers n=12, non-completers n=3, non-attenders n=1), manual workers (n=7, completers n=3, non-completers n=3, non-attenders n=1), BAME (n=19; completers n=8, non-completers n=9, non-attenders n=2), physical disability (n=8; completers n=3, non-completers n=5, non-attenders n=0), learning disability (n=6; completers n=0, non-completers n=6, non-attenders n=0), and those living in high-deprivation areas (n=19; completers n=8, non-completers n=10, non-attenders n=1), as well as IHLS practitioners (n=11).
+The duration of individual interviews was between 14 and 41 min (mean=22 min, standard deviation (SD)=16.4).

-The semi-structured discussion guide included eight open-ended questions structured to prompt discussion with probes and follow-up questions adopted as needed.
+The semi-structured discussion guide included eight openended questions structured to prompt discussion with probes and follow-up questions adopted as needed (see supplemental material).
 Interviews were led by a trained facilitator experienced in conducting qualitative data collection methods.
 Written informed consent was obtained for all participants prior to participation.
-The online questionnaire was administered via the Qualtrics Online Survey software, with participants providing informed consent online and completing the same eight questions as were asked during the interviews.
-Questions addressed barriers, facilitators and opportunities towards attending online IHLS sessions during the COVID-19 lockdown.
-An example question from a section exploring barriers to attendance during lockdown was: "Has X (the county-wide IHLS) supported you to keep attending sessions throughout COVID-19?
-If yes, how? (e.g. virtual sessions, weekly update emails, at home plans etc.) If no, what could have been done better?"
-Consequently, questions demonstrated aspects of face validity as they were transparent and relevant to the priority population14.
-Objectivity was maintained by the lead investigator as the resultant qualitative data aligned to the a priori Evidence Integration Triangle10 framework and was fit to serve as evidence for satisfying the research question15.
+The online questionnaire was administered via the Qualtrics Online Survey software, with participants providing written informed consent online and completing the same questions as were asked during the interviews.
+Questions addressed barriers, facilitators, and opportunities towards attending online IHLS sessions during the COVID-19 lockdown.
+An example question from a section exploring barriers to attendance during lockdown was: 'Has X (the county-wide IHLS) supported you to keep attending sessions throughout COVID-19?
+If yes, how? (e.g. virtual sessions, weekly update emails, at home plans etc.) If no, what could have been done better?'
+Questions were pilot tested with a selection of research team members and IHLS staff (e.g. team leads and practitioners), with the content and order subsequently agreed upon.
+Consequently, questions demonstrated aspects of face validity as they were transparent and relevant to the priority population.
+Objectivity was maintained by the lead investigator as the resultant qualitative data aligned to the a priori Evidence Integration Triangle framework and was fit to serve as evidence for satisfying the research question.

 Institutional ethical approval was received by Leeds Beckett University's Research Ethics Sub Committee (approval number 68268).
 All data collection locations were free from background noise, where interviewees could be overlooked but not overheard.
-Interview data was digitally recorded and transcribed verbatim.
+Interview data were digitally recorded and transcribed verbatim.
 The text for each data collection session was sequentially labelled with numbers to identify the sentences that belonged to the participant or interviewer.
 All data were anonymized and transcripts coded throughout to ensure confidentiality.
-Verbatim transcripts were read and re-read to allow familiarisation with the data.
+Verbatim transcripts were read and re-read to allow familiarization with the data.
 Transcripts were analysed in this manner until data saturation had been achieved and no new information had been obtained.

-Data Coding and Analysis
+Data coding and analysis